Reclining Hand-to-Big-Toe Pose

 Step Three

 It is easy to think that once you start feeling this intense stretch, you cannot go further.
-However, you can stretch your leg a little more if you don't rush it.
+However, you can stretch your leg a little more if you do not rush it.
 Hold your raised leg up for at least 30 seconds while breathing normally.

 Step Four

-If this stretch is very intense for you, then you can stay here and hold it for as long as you can.
-If you are ready to do more, then take the end of the yoga belt and pull it behind your head on the floor so that you are holding the end with your left hand by the left side of your head.
+If this stretch is very intense for you, stay here and hold it for as long as you can.
+If you are ready to do more, take the end of the yoga belt and pull it behind your head on the floor so that you are holding the end with your left hand by the left side of your head.

 Now grip the belt tightly in your left hand as you slowly lower your right foot down to your right side.
 Hold your right foot so that your right leg forms a 90-degree angle with your left leg.
 Rotate the right leg out from the top of your thigh so that your right inner thigh faces the ceiling.
 You can place a yoga block under your right foot for support so that you can rest the leg.